Contents

 Complications

 - Encephalitis – occurs in 1 in 5000 cases.
-Presents 8 days after the onset of symptoms of measles, with lethargy, headache and irritability.
+Presents around 8 days after the onset of symptoms of measles, with lethargy, headache and irritability.
 Can result in LOC and coma.
 15% mortality rate.
 In up to 40% of cases there will be long-term problems, including; deafness, hemiplegia and learning difficulties.

 - Subacute sclerosing panencephalitis (SSPE) extremely rare–Presents approx 7 years after measles infection.
 Will cause progressive dementia (over several years) and eventual death.
 Occurs in 1 in 100 000 cases of measles.
 Caused by a measles virus variant gaining access to the CNS.
 Diagnosis is confirmed by high levels of measles antibody in the blood and CNS.
 May also cause CNS abnormalities.